medavox/articles/star trek redo.md

 a la the tendency of the Left to schism)?

 The idea being, to not have simple straw-man enemies that it's obvious we're supposed to dislike.
 'Enemies' should have a viewpoint that is understandable (or at least partially) yet misguided, or for which there are people out there today who believe the same.

-* use fewer-to-no examples of an american metaphor -- no big, heavily-armed military organisation with thinly-veiled colonial tendencies
+* use fewer-to-no examples of an american proxy/metaphor -- no big, heavily-armed military organisation with thinly-veiled colonial tendencies
     - no "it's for your own good" and gunboat diplomacy
 * replicators can assemble relatively simple shapes from existing materials -- but they can't perform alchemy; they need the right raw materials, as elemental fusion is prohibitively costly of energy, and probably wasteful
+This means there's still a need for supply of raw materials, both onboard starships and as societal resources

 Warp Drive and FTL Travel
 -------